-I walked myself from Vezelay to Santiago de Compostela in 2018 in 3 months and a pilgrim ‘ravels light’.
+In 2018, I walked myself from Vezelay to Santiago de Compostela in 3 months and a pilgrim ‘travels light’.
 After all, you carry everything yourself on your back (or you choose to have your luggage transported).

-I used everything I had with me, some things I returned halfway and I didn’t miss anything.
+I used everything I had with me, some things I send home halfway and I didn’t miss anything.
 This is the ultimate Camino Santiago de Compostela packing list!

-The basis for your Camino Santiago de Compostela packing list
+The base for your Camino Santiago de Compostela packing list

 The ‘rule’ for baggage you have to carry with you during your Camino Santiago de Compostela is that it can be up to 10% of your body weight.
-Don’t let this rule be too much.
+Don’t let this rule influence you too much.
 Your bag can feel light, but if you have walked 30 kilometers through the mountains you will soon think differently about it.
-And don’t be mistaken for the weight of food and drink that comes with it during your trip.
+And don’t be mistaken for the weight of food and drinks that will add to the weight during your trip.

 Your backpack during the Camino Santiago de Compostela

-Things to watch out for when buying a good backpack for the Camino Santiago de Compostela: lightweight, breathable on the back, a rain cover and soft back and waist straps.
+Things to consider when buying a good backpack for the Camino Santiago de Compostela: lightweight, breathable at the back, a rain cover and soft back- and waist straps.

 Walking shoes for the Camino Santiago de Compostela

-What do you feel like during the Camino Santiago de Compostela?
+What do you feel like wearing during the Camino Santiago de Compostela?

-You’ve probably heard about it: layers.
+You’ve probably heard about the most important rule: layers.
 It keeps your temperature and humidity in balance, which adds a lot of comfort to your walk on the Camino Santiago de Compostela.
 I myself chose shirts from the Icebreaker brand.
 That is a brand that has structured its collection according to this layer method.